Bathala: Mentions during Spanish colonial era

 Jose Rizal, in his letter to his friend Ferdinand Blumentritt (17 April 1890), wrote that the word Bathala was an error of Chirino or some missionary older than or ahead of him who had been copied by subsequent historians, because, according to him, the majority of the historians of the Philippines were mere copyists.
-He believed that the phrase Bathala Maykapal that was adopted by other historians after Chirino was nothing more than the phrase Bahala ang Maykapal wrongly written; that is, equivalent to Alla or Alah of the Muslims or to the Malayan Tuan Alla punia Kraja.
-This is because Bahala ang May Kapal means "God will take care", a meaning given also in a dictionary to the phrase Bathala May Kapal.
-The fact that the phrase Bathala May Kapal was so often encountered made Rizal presume that it may only have been a copy, and that another source where the word Bathala was used without the denomination May Kapal could not be found.
+He believed that the phrase Bathalà/Maykapál that was adopted by other historians after Chirino was nothing more than the phrase Bahala ang Maykapal wrongly written; that is, equivalent to Alla or Alah of the Muslims or to the Malayan Tuan Alla punia Kraja.
+This is because Bahalà ang May Kapál means "God will take care", a meaning given also in a dictionary to the phrase Bathalà May Kapal.
+The fact that the phrase Bathalà May Kapál was so often encountered made Rizal presume that it may only have been a copy, and that another source where the word Bathala was used without the denomination May Kapál could not be found.
 Rizal believed that the Tagalogs never pronounced the name of their God, just as they did not pronounce the names of their parents, especially before strangers whom they considered their greatest enemies.
-He believed that they only called him Maykapal, a designation still used and understood by most Tagalogs today.
-He also pointed out that there was no trace at all of the name Bathalà among the Tagalogs in the local towns despite the fact that they used words such as Tikbalang, Asuang, Anito, Nuno, Tiyanak, etc. and retained many pagan usages, traditions, legends, and stories.
+He believed that they only called him Maykapál, a designation still used and understood by most Tagalogs today.
+He also pointed out that there was no trace at all of the name Bathalà among the Tagalogs in the local towns despite the fact that they used words such as Tikbalang, Asuang, Anito, Nunò, Tiyanak, etc. and retained many pagan usages, traditions, legends, and stories.
 He believed that the old missionaries did not take much interest in getting to know the religion of the Tagalogs.
 On account of their religious zeal, the missionaries considered the Tagalogs' religion unworthy and diabolical, and as a result, they never undertook a thorough investigation of it.

-For Isabelo de los Reyes, the name of the Tagalog supreme god was Maykapal or Lumikha, and hence they called their sacred images likha and not Badhala, since the latter was not a specific name, but a common treatment of deities, ominous beings, and other fabulous beings that they feared.
+For Isabelo de los Reyes, the name of the Tagalog supreme god was Maykapal or Lumikhâ, and hence they called their sacred images likhâ and not Badhala, since the latter was not a specific name, but a common treatment of deities, ominous beings, and other fabulous beings that they feared.
 Thus, there was Badhala Maykapal (Lord Maker), Badhala Katutubo (Conborn Lord Anito), and Badhala Tigmamanok, or Blue Bird, which actually referred to the kásay-kásay (Kingfisher).
 Their names were Badhala, like comets, not because they were gods, but because they were ominous.
-The word was pronounced Badhala and not Bathala, as an enlightened Tagalog elder told de los Reyes, and this was confirmed by Fr.
+The word was pronounced Badhala and not Bathalà, as an enlightened Tagalog elder told de los Reyes, and this was confirmed by Fr.
 Noceda in his old Dictionario Tagalog (1754).
 Also, according to Fr.
-Noceda, the term Bathala, or Badhala, was only used among Tagalogs who had connections with Malay Hindus or Mohammedans, i.e. those from Manila to the South.
-Moreover, the Tagalogs did not remember the word Bathala, Bátala, or Badhala until it was popularized again by Filipinos when they learned from lightly written chronicles that the indigenous Tagalog God was called Bathala.
+Noceda, the term Bathalà, or Badhala, was only used among Tagalogs who had connections with Malay Hindus or Mohammedans, i.e. those from Manila to the South.
+Moreover, the Tagalogs did not remember the word Bathala, Batala, or Badhala until it was popularized again by Filipinos when they learned from lightly written chronicles that the indigenous Tagalog God was called Bathalà.